Wednesday, June 6th, 2018

 Lincoln Park: If high-rises aren’t your thing, Lincoln Park could well be.
 Separated from the lake by Chicago’s largest park (home to the Lincoln Park Zoo, Conservatory and Lagoon), Lincoln Park, with its tree-lined streets of brownstones and greystones, offers more charm and intimacy than many others on this list.
 DePaul University injects some youth, famous blues joint the Kingston Mines some grit, and a plethora of dining options along Halsted Street and Lincoln Avenue add some cultural diversity.

-The Loop: West of Michigan Avenue, overlooking Grant Park, Maggie Daley Park, Millennium Park and the Art Institute, the Loop is home to, well, almost everything.
+The Loop: West of Michigan Avenue, overlooking Grant Park, Maggie Daley Park, Millennium Park and the Art Institute, Chicago’s Downtown Loop is home to, well, almost everything.
 Great architecture: Chicago Theatre, Willis Tower and the stunning Rookery Building among countless others.
 Business: The city’s financial district is there.
 Culture: Chicago Symphony, Lyric Opera, Joffrey Ballet and Harold Washington Library.

 Old Town: In the ’60s and ’70s, it was the city’s bohemian epicenter.
 Second City, the famous comedy troupe, was born here.
 The Aragon Ballroom and Uptown Theater host national contemporary music acts.
 Green Mill Cocktail Lounge is the city’s oldest jazz club.
 Most of the pubs are on Wells Street.
 It was among the first city neighborhoods to gentrify, so new and old mix more easily here than in many areas.

-River North: A grown-up artists’ enclave, River North is home to galleries, interior design businesses, high-end furniture stores, photography studios and production companies — not to mention the House of Blues.
+River North: A grown-up artists’ enclave, Chicago’s River North is home to galleries, interior design businesses, high-end furniture stores, photography studios and production companies — not to mention the House of Blues.
 Along Ohio and Ontario Streets, you can mix with tourists; at The Baton Show Lounge with female impersonators; at Frontera Grill and Topolobampo with the foodies.
 Not much in the way of single-family homes here.
 This is high-rise living.